MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 ### Workflow for a disposition review

 The following diagram shows the basic workflow for a disposition review when a retention label is published and then manually applied by a user.
-Alternatively, a retention label configured for a disposition review can be auto-applied to content.
+Alternatively, a retention label configured for a disposition review can be automatically applied to content.

 ![Chart showing flow of how disposition works](../media/5fb3f33a-cb53-468c-becc-6dda0ec52778.png)